 The tool was tested and its accuracy confirmed using data from a further 22,000 patients hospitalised from the end of May to the end of June 2020.

-Some of the data used to identify which group a person falls into – and therefore their risk of dying – included age, sex, the number of pre-existing conditions, respiratory rate on admission and the results of two blood tests.
+Data was used to identify which group a person falls into, and therefore their risk of dying.
+Data included age, sex, the number of pre-existing conditions, respiratory rate on admission and the results of two blood tests.

 One in every 100 patients in the low-risk group was found to be at risk of dying.

 That number was 10 in 100 patients in the intermediate-risk group, 31 in 100 in the high-risk group and 62 in 100 in the very high-risk group.

 The categorisations made new treatment pathways possible, the researchers said.